cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 The documentation contains an adequate introduction and overview, but these are buried in the doc and difficult to find.
 The adoption path needs more focus and to be split out by user role.
 For example, "Getting started" should be different for a developer setting up a development server vs. an admin setting up a production server.

 The **"happy path"** for etcd is not a simple procedure and, again, varies by user role.
 However, I believe that there is sufficient documentation of the most common use cases (configure and run an HA server cluster; set and get key-value pairs via an API from an application) to argue that it is documented.
 Exception: The Kubernetes and Linux installation instructions noted above.
+Also, procedures for Operators using etcd with Kubernetes (a distinct user role) are a separate path and are at least partially covered in the Kubernetes documentation.

 Task and tutorial content are **clearly named according to user goals**.
 Using "-ing" verb forms instead of "How to ..." would make headings easier to navigate.